colarusso/flashcards/README.md

 ![Duplicate](https://colarusso.github.io/flashcards/images/duplicate.gif)

 2. Fill your Airtable with your cards by placing your desired text or the URL of an image in both the "front" and "back" cells of a row.
 The other columns will capture the history of your interactions (e.g., how many times you got it right).
-3. Note your API key (instructions below), the table's base ID (instructions below), and the table's name (instructions below).
+3. Note your API key ([instructions](#your-api-key) below), the table's base ID ([instructions](#your-base-id) below), and the table's name ([instructions](#your-table-name) below).
 4. Visit https://colarusso.github.io/flashcards/, enter the info from 3 into the prompts, and have at it.

+### Pro Tips

+If you place the url for an image in either the "front" or "back" column of your sheet, the web app will display the image (e.g., the picture of a state flag from wikipedia).
+Also, you aren't restricted to plain text.
+You can use html to write your cards.

 ### Your API Key